 How can you lower your cortisol levels naturally?

-Suppress cortisol and maximise recovery after workouts with proper nutrition: Consume a carb-protein meal or drink immediately after your workout.
+- Suppress cortisol and maximize recovery after workouts with proper nutrition: Consume a carb-protein meal or drink immediately after your workout.

-Avoid or minimise use of stimulants; caffeine, ephedrine, synephrine, etc.
+- Avoid or minimize use of stimulants; caffeine, ephedrine, synephrine, etc.